Managing FX risk in a volatile market

 6. What other market-driven opportunities should we explore?

 In markets with significant variance between USD and non-USD interest rates, companies will often look to cross-currency swaps as an alternate strategy for reducing currency exposure.
 By synthetically converting U.S. dollar debt to non-U.S.-denominated debt, a company can also reduce interest expense.
-The strengthening dollar provides an additional opportunity to “re-coupon” existing transactions at a more attractive FX spot rate while solidifying current asset positions.
+Additionally, it can provide an opportunity to “re-coupon” existing transactions at a more attractive FX spot rate while solidifying current asset positions.
 While these transactions can have significant benefits, the economic and accounting considerations are best reviewed with an independent advisor and fiduciary who can provide the expertise required for you to make the best decision for your company.

 Moving forward

-When considering the current strong dollar environment and existing volatility in FX markets, it is important to revisit your company's risk management strategy.
+When considering the volatility in FX markets, it is important to revisit your company's risk management strategy.
 Chatham's advisory team can partner with you to design and execute a best-in-class hedging strategy based on your economic and accounting objectives.
-Talk to your relationship manager or complete the form below to learn more.
+Talk to your relationship manager or contact Chatham to learn more.

 Disclaimers